cs161-staff/textbook/principles/principles.md

 model is, assume that the attacker has the ability and resources to perform the attack.
 5. The attacker can coordinate several complex attacks across various systems, meaning that the attacker does not have to mount only a single attack on one device, but rather can attack your entire network at the same time.
-6. Infrastructure is pretty difficult to compromise, meaning that an attack that requires the attacker to break the internet is a lot less worrisome than one that requires the attacker to break a single computer.
-7. Every system is a potential target.
+6. Every system is a potential target.
 For example, a casino was once hacked because a fish-tank thermometer was hacked within the network.

 Finally, be extremely vigilant when dealing with old code as the assumptions